 - Our recommendation if you have not had a bowel movement in 3 days - Magnesium Citrate: Drink ½ bottle and if you do not have a bowel movement in 2 hours drink the remainder ½ bottle as well as taking your Miralax and Colace.

-- If you develop some diarrhea back off on the stool softeners.
+- If you develop loose stools stop the stool softeners.